 According to the Alquist-Priolo Earthquake Fault Zoning Act, active faults are those fault traces that have shown movement in the past 11,000 years.
-The California Geologic Survey Alquist-Priolo Earthquake Fault

-Zones mapping system does not show the presence of earthquake faults in the western portion of Siskiyou County, in the Proposed Project area.
-The Proposed Project area and Proposed Action areas are not located in a known earthquake fault zone.
+The California Geologic Survey Alquist-Priolo Earthquake Fault Zones mapping system does not show the presence of earthquake faults in the western portion of Siskiyou County, in the Project area.
+The Project area is not located in a known earthquake fault zone.